-They are highly mobile selective and well trained.
-They fundamentally despise customs and identity, but meanwhile, they are an identifiable tribe, the new kid on the block: They are the new Global Elite
+They are highly mobile, selective, and well trained.
+The group fundamentally despises customs and identity, but meanwhile, they are an identifiable tribe, the new kid on the block: They are the latest Global Elite.

 Becoming part of the Elite used to be a prediction.
 One probably can remember when, back in 1959, the prof, the teacher of history, entered the class for some early lesson and after welcoming the students stated boldly: You know, you are the future Elite of this country!
 One was not awestruck by this prediction, but somehow, it stuck in one’s mind.
 The teacher said that without any irony.
 Being young and without experience, it was a statement that was supposed to initiate a desire in the student to make and archive something in life.

 Today such elitist statements are less acceptable, and even in elitist schools, one can detect a tendency to be more egalitarian and inclusive.
 There is an element of self-censorship, and in the USA and some other countries, elitist statements or behavior patterns are quickly and harshly criticized.

 If others find you to be elitist, it is likely the social end of you.
 Your friends, not your enemies, will destroy you.
 If you dare to separate yourself from the egalitarian masses, you imply that you are better and superior, which is a crime against the fundamental principles of egalitarianism.
 It calls in the words of the ancient French revolutionaries: The Elite to the gallows!
 An expression of particular disdain!